shopware/docs/guides/installation/overview.md

 There are a couple of ways to get Shopware running on your system.
 Depending on what best suits your development environment, you have the following choices:

-* \[PLACEHOLDER-LINK: Docker\]: The docker installation is the easiest way to get a running Shopware 6.
+* [Docker](./docker.md): The docker installation is the easiest way to get a running Shopware 6.
-* \[PLACEHOLDER-LINK: MAMP\]: For quick and easy installation you can also use MAMP tool on mac.
+* [MAMP](./mamp.md): For quick and easy installation you can also use MAMP tool on mac.
-* \[PLACEHOLDER-LINK: Vagrant\]: Vagrant is another great technology to quickly get a local Shopware up and running.
-* \[PLACEHOLDER-LINK: Valet+\]: You can install Shopware with the epl of Valet+, which is a fork of laravel/valet.
+* [Valet+](./valet.md): You can install Shopware with the epl of Valet+, which is a fork of laravel/valet.
-* \[PLACEHOLDER-LINK: Dockware\]: This is a managed docker setup for Shopware 6 by shopware agency dasistweb.
+* [Dockware](./dockware.md): This is a managed docker setup for Shopware 6 by shopware agency dasistweb.
-* \[PLACEHOLDER-LINK: Installation from Scratch\]: You can install Shopware 6 locally.
+* [Installation from scratch](./from-scratch.md): You can install Shopware 6 locally.
 However, be aware that this will

   be the more complex solution since additional or changed system requirements need to be managed by you.